SSIS 950: A Complete, In-Depth Guide for Data Integration Professionals

 Testing and Execution

 Finally, validate your SSIS package by running it in debug mode.
-Monitor the execution progress and troubleshoot any issues that arise.
+Monitor the execution process and troubleshoot any issues that arise.
 Optimize performance by adjusting buffer sizes, parallelism, and data flow transformations.

 Highlighting Key Features of SSIS 950